codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop.md

 :::

-Our QuickBooks Desktop connector enables SMBs who use QuickBooks Desktop to share their consented accounting data through the Codat platform.
+Our QuickBooks Desktop connector enables SMBs who use QuickBooks Desktop to share their consented accounting data through the Codat platform, supporting the following ways of connecting to QBD:

+- QuickBooks Desktop app
+- QuickBooks Enterprise Cloud
+- Right Networks

 The connector utilizes the Intuit Web Connector, a Windows application that runs on the SMB user's local machine.